-At the date of this report the Board Human Resources Committee members are Kim Clifford (Chair), Gary Oliver, John Allen (external member), Mary Sue Rogers (external member) and Peter Hodgson (ex officio).
+At the date of this report the Board Human Resources Committee members are Mary Sue Rogers (Chair) Gary Oliver, Karen Harmon, John Allen (external member) and Peter Hodgson (ex officio).
+Note Mary Sue Rogers was appointed to the Board on 31/1/2018 and became Chair of the Committee on that date.
+She was previously an external member of the Committee.